LastL2/node-launcher/README.md

 # logs

-Display stream of logs of a THORNode deployment selected:
+Display stream of logs of a LastNode deployment selected:

 ```bash
 make logs